 All boots must be designed in such a way that both sides can be bent to fit around the Horse's leg without effort.
-For double-shell boots specifically, the boots must be pre-moulded to the shape of a horse's fetlock, i.e. the boot must be pre-moulded in a "U" shape, in such a way that the boot naturally wraps around the fetlock.
+For doubleshell boots specifically, the boots must be pre-moulded to the shape of a horse's fetlock, i.e. the boot must be pre-moulded in a "U" shape, in such a way that the boot naturally wraps around the fetlock.
 Double shell boots that require the fastener(s) to be attached to permit the boot to wrap around the fetlock are not permitted.
 The boot must have a maximum length of 20 centimetres at its longest point.
 Hind boots with additional protection for the pastern that extends below the rounded shell on the inside of the boot or on both sides of the boot are allowed providing the protection is made of soft pliable material.
-The pastern protection that extends below the rounded shell on the inside is not taken into account when measuring the length of the boot (refer to the FEI Jumping Stewards' Manual Annexes for instructions on how to measure the length of the boot correctly).
+The pastern protection that extends below the rounded shell on the inside is not taken into account when measuring the length of the boot (refer to the FEI Tack, Equipment and Dress Database or the FEI TackAppJumping Stewards' Manual Annexes for instructions on how to measure the length of the boot correctly).